imb/fctx/doc/usr/source/api_fct.rst

 .. cfunction:: fct_chk_eq_dbl(a, b)

+    *New in FCTX 1.1*.
 Causes a test failure if *a* != *b*.
 Testing for equality is done based on an absolute floating point difference less than the *DBL_EPISLON* defined in the standard <float.h> file.

 .. cfunction:: fct_chk_eq_int(a, b)

+    *New in FCTX 1.1*.
 Causes a test failure if *a* != *b*.
 Testing for equality is done based on the "==" operator.
 An error message is generated showing the values of *a* and *b*.

 .. cfunction:: fct_chk_eq_istr(a, b)

+    *New in FCTX 1.1*.
 Causes a test failure if *a* != *b* (case-insensitive).
     Testing for equality is done based on first checking for NULL values, then making a case-insensitive compare.

 .. cfunction:: fct_chk_eq_str(a, b)

+    *New in FCTX 1.1*.
 Causes a test failure if *a* != *b*.
 Testing for equality is done based on first checking for NULL values, then making a case-sensitive compare.

 .. cfunction:: fct_chk_neq_dbl(a, b)

+    *New in FCTX 1.1*.
 Causes a test failure if *a* == *b*.
 Testing for inequality is done based on an absolute floating point difference that is NOT less than the *DBL_EPISLON* defined in the standard <float.h> file.

 .. cfunction:: fct_chk_neq_int(a, b)

+    *New in FCTX 1.1*.
 Causes a test failure if *a* == *b*.
 Testing for equality is done based on the "!=" operator.
 An error message is generated showing the values of *a* and *b*.

 .. cfunction:: fct_chk_neq_istr(a, b)

+    *New in FCTX 1.1*.
 Causes a test failure if *a* == *b* (case-insensitive).
     Testing for inequality is done based on first checking for NULL, then making a case-insensitive compare.

 .. cfunction:: fct_chk_neq_str(a, b)

+    *New in FCTX 1.1*.
 Causes a test failure if *a* == *b*.
 Testing for inequality is done based on first checking for NULL, then making a case-sensitive compare.

 .. cfunction:: fct_xchk(condition, format_str, ...)

+    *New in FCTX 1.1*.
 Evaluates the *condition*, and if it is false will cause the tests to fail.
 Further lines in the test block continue to execute.
     The message reported is a function of a printf-style *format_str*, with multiple arguments.

     :cfunc:`fct_xchk` can be extended to generate your own check functions.
 For example, say you had a structure such as,